JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Which of the following quality-of-service guarantees are part of the Internet’s best-effort service model?
 Check all that apply.

 - Guaranteed delivery time from sending host to receiving host.
-- ```None of the other services listed here are part of the best-effort service model.
+- &#x1F449;```None of the other services listed here are part of the best-effort service model.
 Evidently, best-effort service really means no guarantees at all!```
 - Guaranteed delivery from sending host to receiving host.
 - A guaranteed minimum bandwidth is provided to a source-to-destination flow of packets
 - In-order datagram payload delivery to the transport layer of those datagrams arriving to the receiving host